cognovi-ai/the-cdj/README.Docker.md

 ## Docker Compose File Overview

-The CDJ is setup as 3 microservices:
+The CDJ is set up as three microservices:
-- mongo: the MongoDB server
+- **mongo**: The MongoDB server
-- backend: middleware for connecting to mongo
+- **backend**: Middleware for connecting to MongoDB
-- frontend: UI components
+- **frontend**: UI components

-Mongo is run as a replica set with a single instance for local development, and all logs are written to a log file in the mongo-log volume instead of the console.
+MongoDB is run as a replica set with a single instance for local development, and all logs are written to a log file in the `mongo-log` volume instead of the console.

 Frontend and backend are configured to hot reload on changes to the source code.